voidzend/INST377-Final-Project/README.md

 Description of target browsers (iOS?
 Android?
 Which ones?):
 Bullet list of browsers you tested and support.
+Tested and support IOS 18.6.2, and  Windows.

-Live Demo / Deployment Link (Vercel)
+Live Demo / Deployment Link (Vercel): inst-377-final-project-8yin89x4u-duran-keefes-projects.vercel.app

 Direct link to your deployed site.